raghavlite/TDTE/README.md

 This codebase is developed on top of https://github.com/ContextualAI/gritlm .
 Carefully install the requirements and follow the instructions from gritlm.
 Specifically, you need to use a modified **modelling_mistral_gritlm.py** in your transformers library to enable bidirectional attention.
+Module requirements are same as gritlm.

 TTDE model uses a base bidirectional mistral model + lora adapters.